Dr Yue Zhuang

 Trained as an architect, Yue Zhuang studied for her first PhD in Chinese architectural history and theory at Tianjin University in China.
 Her second PhD at the University of Edinburgh broadened her research interests to include the history and theory of 18th-century British landscape art.
 She then spent two years as an EU Marie Curie postdoctoral fellow at the University of Zurich (‘Asia and Europe’ Programme) before joining the University of Exeter in 2013.

-She has been a member of the Peer Review College for the Art and Humanities Research Council since 2015.
+She has been a member of the Peer Review College for the Art and Humanities Research Council from 2015 to 2022.

 My main research interest is in the landscape art history of China and Britain in the early modern period, within the broad cultural context of philosophy, rituals, health and wellbeing, and social practices.
 I am particularly interested in Chinese-European contacts in relation to landscape imagination in the early modern and how such contacts engaged the changing ideas in the discourses of philosophy, religion, economy and politics that constitute the process of modernity.